LuxCoreRender/LuxCoreDeps/README.md

 ### On provider side (LuxCoreDeps)
-LuxCoreDeps populates a Conan cache, by building & installing all the dependencies (binaries, headers, profiles, metadata...) required to build LuxCore.
+LuxCoreDeps populates a Conan cache, by building & installing all the dependencies required to build LuxCore.
+Dependencies encompass binaries, headers, build profiles, metadata...

 Once populated, the cache is bundled (`conan cache save`) and published in a Github release.